Kazuko MitsushimaBorn: 1946

 “Whenever I watch glass being melted, stirring and flowing wildly as if driven by its own will under extreme heat, I long to freeze and hold this particular moment.
 And also each time I break the glass, the result is not the same and the experience is a pure adventure.
 I create basically what I myself find beautiful or intriguing.
 But as I believe that jewellery never completely comes to life until worn.
 If someone feels good and happy wearing my jewellery, I am equally happy.”

-No 1 Necklace View details
+Necklace View details

 Necklace2020glass, silver, vinyl, ironH:16cm W:16cm D:1.2cm£1,240Ring View details